Joint Hypermobility

 • Less common: Fragile arteries, intestines and uterus; scoliosis, poor muscle tone, mitral valve prolapse and gum disease.

-Diagnosis of JHS
+Diagnosis Of JHS

 In addition to a health history and clinical exam, your therapist may use a goniometer to measure your joint angles, and ask you a number of questions, including: